vincenzomadaghiele/RL-impro/README.md

 ### Install dependencies
 This project employs python code for machine learning and Pure Data for sound synthesis.

 Pure Data (PD) is an open source computer music environment, it can be downloaded [here](https://puredata.info/downloads).
 The [Flucoma](https://www.flucoma.org/) library for Pure Data is used for computation of sound descriptor in its PD implementation.
 Installation instructions for Flucoma with PD can be found [here](https://learn.flucoma.org/installation/pd/).
-The `zexy` library for PD is used in OSC communication, it can be installed by typing `zexy` in the deken externals manager (`Help -> find externals`) and clicking on `install`.
+The `zexy` library for PD is used for OSC communication between python and PD, it can be installed by typing `zexy` in the deken externals manager (`Help -> find externals`) and clicking on `install`.

 The python dependencies for the project can be installed in a custom conda environment by running the following code in the directory of this repository:
 ```